xajler/instantcoach-api/README.md

 > Note:
 >
 > Most of C# files contain multiple classes, because of microservices nature, if this wouldn't be microservice, those would go to folders and separate files.
->
-> README state at this point is very chaotic, it will change when Dockerfile's are created for all.
-Then most of this README will go to separate file NOTES, since it will represent local notes, and most of it will be part of Dockerfile.

 Created using: